skotzko/oldblog/source/_posts/2015-04-06-computing-the-battle-of-the-futures.md

 \###

 P.S.
-Here's a great little talk by [Dave Logan](https://twitter.com/davelogan1) on just how you go about rewriting your default future.
+[Here's a great little talk](https://www.youtube.com/watch?v=4Z3r9dw_Jso) by [Dave Logan](https://twitter.com/davelogan1) on just how you go about rewriting your default future.
 Enjoy, and let me know what you think about it in the comments!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/4Z3r9dw_Jso" frameborder="0" allowfullscreen></iframe>